leelabsg/GCDA_Tutorial/Session1_Sequencing.md

 # Practice Session #1: Sequencing (March 23, 2023)

 In this session, we will learn how to convert raw unmapped read files (`FASTQ`) to analysis-ready files (`VCF`). \
-The overall process in this session is based on the [GATK Best Practice](https://gatk.broadinstitute.org/hc/en-us/categories/360002302312-Getting-Started). \
+The overall process in this session is mainly based on the [GATK Best Practice](https://gatk.broadinstitute.org/hc/en-us/categories/360002302312-Getting-Started). \
 This document was created on March 23, 2023 and the following contents were tested on local WSL (Ubuntu 22.04.1 LTS) + Leelab Server.
 ### 0. Installing Linux and Anaconda in Windows
 Using Linux has become easy in Windows with WSL. \